deadlydog/deadlydog.github.io/_posts/2023-09-09-Easily-profile-your-PowerShell-code-with-the-Profiler-module.md

 }
 ```

-This allows for better code organization by keeping module functions in separate files, rather than having one giant .psm1 file with all of the module code.
+This dot-sourcing strategy allows for better code organization by keeping module functions in separate files, rather than having one giant .psm1 file with all of the module code.
-I never anticipated that it would have such a drastic impact on the module load time!
 A quick Google search shows me that others have come across [this dot-sourcing](https://becomelotr.wordpress.com/2017/02/13/expensive-dot-sourcing/) [performance issue](https://superuser.com/questions/1170619/is-dot-sourcing-slower-than-just-reading-file-content) [as well](https://www.codykonior.com/2019/04/18/expensive-dot-sourcing-in-powershell-modules-revisited/).
+Naively we may think that this is giving additional evidence that the dot-sourcing may be the main issue.

+Earlier we saw that the `Add-Type` command was taking 693ms in Configuration.ps1, and 210ms in PowerShellTip.ps1.
+That is 903ms total.
+I did a `Trace-Script -ScriptBlock { Import-Module -Name tiPS }` to see how long it takes to just import the module, and found the entire import takes 1180ms.
+Configuration.ps1 and PowerShellTip.ps1 are 2 of the 15 files that get dot-sourced in the module, and they alone take 903ms of the 1180ms to load the module.

+This highlights the difference between `SelfDuration` and `Duration`.
+The `Duration` of the dot-sourcing was including the time spent in all of the operations in the dot-sourced files, such as the `Add-Type`operations.
+In the screenshot we can see that the dot-sourcing `Duration` is 1054ms, and the `SelfDuration` is 129ms.
+So the act of dot-sourcing the 15 files, regardless of what the files contain, is taking 129ms.
+We know it takes 903ms to execute the two `Add-Type` commands in the dot-sourced files, so that means the time it takes to execute the operations in the other 13 files being dot-sourced is 1054ms - 903ms = 151ms.

+So dot-sourcing 15 files takes 129ms, which isn't too bad.
+I imagine (but did not test) the time will increase linearly with the number of files dot-sourced, so if you have a large project that dot-sources hundreds of files, you could be looking at several seconds of time spent just dot-sourcing the files; not executing the code in the files.
+While dot-sourcing is a bit slow, it is not the main offender in my scenario.
+The main performance issue is the `Add-Type` commands to compile and import the C# code.
+I never anticipated that one command would have such a drastic impact on the module load time!

 Since the tiPS module is intended to be loaded on every new PowerShell session, I need to find a way to speed up the module load time.
-This may mean creating a build step that combines all of the files into the .psm1 file, rather than doing it at runtime via dot-sourcing.
-Or I may take some other approach; I'm not sure yet.
+This might mean not using C# code, or taking some other approach; I'm not sure yet.
 The main point is that I now know where the bottleneck is and can focus my efforts on optimizing that code.

 ## Conclusion